MarshallCyrus1/Capstone/README.md

 # Capstone
 Final DS 222 Capstone

+## Packages/Install requirements
+Scipy, TensorFlow, & PIL

 # Object detection with neural network classification
 ### Contrastive language image processing with threatening photographs

 ## The Problem
 Nueral network and object detection is a promenient and emergent area of study.
-With cameras and photographs avaialble in abundance all around the world, many wish to be able to interpret and in my case reduce threats around the world.
+With cameras and photographs avaialble in abundance all around the world, many wish to be able to interpret and in my case reduce threats globally.
 This project pushes the limits of classification to analyze image data and make a compelling prediction on whether a person is holding a weapon.

 ## Background
 ### Threat reduction and image interpretation